Frequently Asked Questions

 No. Candidates from schools outside the United States, including U.S. citizens studying outside the United States, must simply complete and submit the Common Application or Coalition Application.

-All applicants are required to take the ACT with writing or the SAT.
+All applicants are required to take the ACT or the SAT.
 If English is not your native language and you have been studying in an English-based curriculum for fewer than five years, we strongly recommend that you take one of the following English proficiency tests:

 - TOEFL (Test of English as a Foreign Language)